 Leeward CC's Campus Security department conducts periodic emergency response drills and evacuation testing.
-On May 22, 2022, Leeward CC's Campus Security officers and CCMT participated in a tabletop exercise that simulated a gas leak in one of the campus laboratories.
+In June of 2023, Leeward CC's Campus Security officers and CCMT participated in a tabletop exercise that simulated a utility outage.
 This exercise tested Leeward CC's emergency response and coordination of efforts to protect the health and safety of our campus community.
 All participants had an opportunity to practice their role in an emergency scenario.